jouvetg/igm/igm/modules/physics/topg_glacial_erosion.md

 of the sliding velocity magnitude.
 By default, we use the parameters from Herman,
 F. et al. Erosion by an Alpine glacier.
 Science 350, 193-195 (2015).

-# I/O

-Input  : state.ubar, state.vbar, state.dx
-Output : state.dt, state.t, state.it, state.saveresult
+The module takes as input (state.ubar, state.vbar, state.dx) and return as output (state.dt, state.t, state.it, state.saveresult)